 What are the Distinct Features of a Hedge Fund?

-- The fund is open to only accredited or qualified investors and cannot be offered or sold to the general public.
+- The fund is open to only qualified or accredited investors and cannot be offered or sold to the general public.
 Certain net worth requirements need to be met by potential investors (net worth of more than $1M excluding primary residence).

 - The fund can exist as extensive investments in various sectors, such as land, stocks, derivatives, currencies, and commodities.

 - It often uses borrowed money to create leverage and multiply returns.

-- The fund carries a management and a performance fee.
-It usually pays an annual manager’s fee of one percent of the amount of invested assets and a performance fee of 20 percent on any gains.
+- The fund comes with management and performance fees.
+It usually pays an annual manager’s fee of 1% of the amount of invested assets and a performance fee of 20% on any gains.

 - Investors are required to maintain their money in the fund for a locked-in period of at least one year.
 Withdrawals of funds may only happen at specific times, such as quarterly or semi-annually.

-- This fund uses different investment strategies that must be disclosed upfront to the investors.
+- The fund uses different investment strategies that must be disclosed upfront to the investors.